 At the reception Gabriel talked about the Ken Loach film The Wind that Shakes the Barley and Neil Jordan’s The Crying Game as two films influenced by GUESTS OF THE NATION.
 All three powerful films, and absolutely connected to each other and to the story of Ireland’s fight for freedom.
 The evening was a fantastic hybrid, and those of us lucky to have been there will not soon forget it.

-Here are the small but cool Gabriel pictures from the article:
+Here are the cool Gabriel pictures from the article: